 That’s why the Aston Martin is very good as a middle-of-the-road competitor: because it has the aerodynamics of a larger car with the efficiency of a smaller one.

 Want to know how the pros handle it?
 Check out our YouTube channels, which include live setup sessions as well as hotlaps with our newest setups.
-We recommend our hotlap of Valencia, featuring the car from this very article on the newest track in the game!
+We recommend our hot lap of Valencia, featuring the car from this very article on one of the newest tracks in the game!

 Power Delivery and Braking

-A strength of the Aston Martin V8 Vantage GT3, the GT4 is also very consistent and dependable when it comes to power delivery and braking.
+Braking is a big strength of the Aston Martin V8 Vantage GT3.
+The GT4 is also very consistent and dependable when it comes to power delivery and braking.
 Difficult to induce understeer on the throttle, and easy to power away thanks to its torque, it is a very forgiving car and therefore it’s an excellent car for beginners.

 If that sounds tricky, it’s not to worry!
 You can get hints and tips from the pros through our Coaching service, which has helped pros from the sim to the circuit to refine their skills and correct little issues that they didn’t even know that they had!